 We have used a centralized topology as a basis for frequency synthesis.
-One precise high-frequency and low-jitter digital oscillator has been used [11], while other working frequencies have been derived from it by the division of its signal.
+One precise high-frequency and low-jitter digital oscillator has been used [11].
+The other working frequencies have been derived from it by the division of its signal.
 This central oscillator has a software defined GPS disciplined control loop for frequency stabilization.)
-We have used new methods of software frequency monitoring and compensation in order to meet modern requirements on radioastronomy equipment which need precise frequency and phase stability over a wide baseline scales for effective radioastronomy imaging.
+We have used new methods of software frequency monitoring and compensation in order to meet modern requirements on the radioastronomy equipment, which needs the precise frequency and phase stability over a wide baseline scales for effective radioastronomy imaging.

 The GPSDO device consists of Si570 chip with LVPECL output.
-Phase jitter of GPSDO is determined mainly by Si570 phase noise.
-Parameters of the Si570 are summarized in the following table 2.1 (source [12]).
+The phase jitter of the GPS disciplined oscillator (GPSDO) is determined mainly by Si570 phase noise.
+Parameters of the Si570 are summarized in Table 2.1 (source [12]).

-The GPSDO design, that is included in data acquisition system, has special feature - it generates time marks for a precise time-stamping of the received signal.
-Timestamps are created by disabling the local oscillator's outputs, connected to SDRX01B receivers, for 100 us.
-As result, a rectangular click in the ADC input signal is created which appears as a horizontal line in spectrogram.
-Timestamps should be seen in image 3.6 (above and below the meteor reflection).
+GPSDO design, which is included in the data acquisition system, has a special feature - it generates time marks for a precise time-stamping of the received signal.
+Time-stamps are created by disabling the local oscillator outputs, connected to SDRX01B receivers, for 100 $\mu$ s.
+As the result, a rectangular click in the ADC input signal is created, which appears as a horizontal line in the spectrogram.
+Time-stamps should be seen in the image in Figure 3.7 (above and below the meteor reflection).

-Time-marking should be improved in future by digitalization of GPS signal received by antenna on observational station.
+Time-stamping should be improved in future by digitization of GPS signal received by the antenna on the observational station.
 Following that, the GPS signal can be directly sampled by a dedicated receiver and one separate ADC module.
-Datafile then consists of samples from channels of radio-astronomy receivers along with the GPS signal containing precise time information.
+The datafile consists of samples from channels of radio-astronomy receivers along with the GPS signal containing the precise time information.